Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 sourdough at the end of the DOUGH cycle. the dough should look puffy.Pin

-After the DOUGH cycle, the dough will be puffy and sticky.
+If you leave the dough in the bread machine for the entire DOUGH cycle, it will become puffy and sticky.
 Move on to the next step.

 Bulk Rise